 Do You Believe in Magic?

-by | Aug 15, 2024 | The Book
+by | Aug 15, 2024 | Blog

 I don’t remember when my magic was shut down as a child, I assume that I was very, very, very young.
 But I do remember what it was like to be terrified of all things supernatural and how I slowly but surely started believing in “magic” (aka the mysterious things of the universe) again over time.